GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-sensitive-data/en.md

 ## List of “sensitive” data elements

-By default, the following data elements are treated as “sensitive” (they can also be configured as “normal” in the Settings page for the corresponding module):
+By default, the following data elements are treated as “sensitive” (they can also be configured as “normal” in the Settings page for the corresponding module; see below):

 **User:**